jtsaito/travis-ci-deloy-test/README.md

 # travis-ci-deloy-test

-This is just for testing Travis ci for deployments.
+This repository is for testing Travis CI for deployments.